muhme/quote_wordpress/readme.txt

 Instructions for installation and configuration can be found at [wiki](https://github.com/muhme/quote_wordpress/wiki).

-There is a demo running online at [wp-demo.zitat-service.de](https://wp-demo.zitat-service.de).
+There is a WordPress demo installation with plugin *Zitat-Service Random Quote* running online at [wp-demo.zitat-service.de](https://wp-demo.zitat-service.de).

 == API zitat-service.de ==